fnproject/fn/docs/function-format.md

 The goals of the input format are the following:

 * Very easy to use and parse
-* Streamable for increasing performance (more than one call per container execution)
+* Supports hot for increasing performance (more than one call per container execution)
 * Ability to build higher level abstractions on top (ie: Lambda syntax compatible)

 The format is still up for discussion and in order to move forward and remain flexible, it's likely we will just allow different input formats and the function creator can decide what they want, on a per function basis.
 Default being the simplest format to use.